Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Results

 \section{Results}

-As shown in panel (a) of FIG~\ref{fig:etp_compare}, the TPC alone exhibits limited PID performance for tracks with momenta below 3GeV/c.
-This limitation stems from the degraded dN/dx resolution in the low-momentum region, where energy loss fluctuations become more pronounced and the Bethe-Bloch curves for different particle species overlap significantly, thereby reducing separation power.
+As shown in panel (a) of Fig.~\ref{fig:efficiencytimespurity_compare}, the TPC alone exhibits limited PID performance for tracks with momenta below 3~$\mathrm{GeV}/c$.
+This limitation arises from increased ionization fluctuations and the overlap of dN/dx response distributions among different particle species at low momentum, thereby reducing separation power.

-Panel (b) illustrates that the inclusion of the OTK markedly enhances PID capability in the intermediate momentum range without compromising performance at higher momenta.
+Panel (b) illustrates that the inclusion of the OTK significantly enhances PID performance in the intermediate momentum range without compromising performance at higher momenta.
 The OTK provides complementary ToF information that improves overall discrimination.
-However, due to its large radial location, particles with momenta below approximately 1GeV/c typically fail to reach it, restricting the effective range of the TPC+OTK configuration to $p \gtrsim$ 1GeV/c.
+However, due to its large radial location, particles with momenta below approximately 1~$\mathrm{GeV}/c$ typically fail to reach it, restricting the effective range of the TPC+OTK configuration to $p \gtrsim 1~\mathrm{GeV}/c$.

 To extend PID coverage into the sub-GeV domain, the ITK is introduced, as shown in panel (c).
 The addition of the ITK enables PID of low-momentum tracks that are inaccessible to the OTK, thereby allowing continuous PID over the full momentum range when combined with TPC and OTK.
-Nevertheless, the performance gain at low momentum comes at a cost: as momentum increases, the ToF decreases, leading to larger relative timing uncertainties.
-As a result, the ITK contributes less effectively at high momentum, causing a degradation in PID performance in that region.
+Nevertheless, the performance gain at low momentum comes at a cost: as momentum increases, the ToF differences between particle species decrease, leading to larger relative timing uncertainties.
+As a result, the ITK contribution becomes marginal at high momentum because the ToF differences shrink, so the PID performance in this region is largely dominated by the TPC.

-FIG.~\ref{fig:weieffpur} presents a direct comparison of the PID performance from the three detector combinations as a function of track momentum.
+Fig.~\ref{fig:weieffpur} presents a direct comparison of the PID performance from the three detector combinations as a function of track momentum.
 The plot highlights their relative effectiveness across different momentum regions.
-To optimize PID across the full momentum range, a momentum-dependent strategy is adopted: for p $ < 1$GeV/c, the ITK+TPC+OTK combination is employed to ensure coverage of low-momentum tracks; in the intermediate region ($1 <$ p $ < 3$GeV/c), TPC+OTK yields superior performance; while for p $> 3$GeV/c, the TPC alone is preferred to avoid performance degradation due to increasing ToF uncertainties at high momenta.
+The ITK+TPC+OTK configuration provides the best overall PID performance across the full momentum range: for $p < 1 ~\mathrm{GeV}/c$, the ITK is employed to ensure coverage of low-momentum tracks; in the intermediate region ($1 < p < 5~\mathrm{GeV}/c$), OTK yields superior performance; while for $p > 5~\mathrm{GeV}/c$, the TPC provides the dominant contribution.